collegerecipes/collegerecipes.github.io/_basic/water.md

 Great stuff

-1. put the water in a cup
+1. Put the water in a cup
+2. Chill for a little bit, preferably with your cool pals
+3. Garnish with authentic gold dust
-2. drink the water
+4. Drink the water

 It doesn't get easier than this, that's literally all you do, enjoy!